meticha/permissions-compose/README.md

 ## Installation

-You can follow the implementation approach used in the app module.
+You can follow the implementation approach used in the App module.
 Alternatively, you can find a detailed explanation below.

 ### Dependencies

 The library is now available on MavenCentral!!!
-Add the dependencies to your libs.versions.toml
+Add the dependencies to your `libs.versions.toml`

 ```
 [versions]